 Featured Photo: Black Wire Art Piece by William Bout, is licensed under CC0

 Pixsy’s Chief Operating Officer, Kain Jones, details what all the hype is about and how this applies to photographers and image owners.

 It seems everywhere you look in the tech scene at the moment ‘blockchain’ and ‘ICO’ are the hot topics.
 Investors and the like are throwing millions of dollars to anyone that posts a quick website and publishes a vague white paper related to the topic.

 Blockchain is a decentralised, distributed digital ledger of records.
 Imagine a spreadsheet that is duplicated thousands of times across a network of computers.
-Then imagine that this network is designed to regularly update and reconcile all the copies of that spreadsheet so that all records match.
+Then imagine that this network is designed to regularly update and reconcile all the copies spreadsheet so that all records match.